baec/Python_GUI_V2/README.md

 Python GUI with the added elements (images, upload button &amp; quit function) All files much be in the same folder

-Press the upload button and select either the Small.csv, medium.csv or large.csv
+Press the upload button and select either small.csv, medium.csv or large.csv